dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/sass.md

 ## Plugin Installation

 In HBuilderX, the use of `scss/sass` requires the installation of the `compile-node-sass compilation plugin`.
-This plugin can compile `scss/sass` to css file.
+This plugin can compile `scss/sass` to css.

 [compile-node-sass Download](https://ext.dcloud.net.cn/plugin?id=2046)